apache/apex-site/src/md/compatibility.md

 * describe the impact on downstream projects or end-users
 * where applicable, call out the policy adopted when incompatible changes are permitted.

 Apache Apex follows [semantic versioning](http://semver.org/).
-Depending in the compatibility type, there may be different tools or mechanisms to ensure compatibility, for example by comparing artifacts during the build process.
+Depending on the compatibility type, there may be different tools or mechanisms to ensure compatibility, for example by comparing artifacts during the build process.

 The type of change will inform the required target version number.
 Given a version number MAJOR.MINOR.PATCH, increment the:

 * MAJOR version when you make incompatible API changes,
-* MINOR version when you add functionality in a backwards-compatible manner, and
+* MINOR version when you add functionality in a backward-compatible manner, and
-* PATCH version when you make backwards-compatible bug fixes.
+* PATCH version when you make backward-compatible bug fixes.

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.